Bender1011001/CaseBrief-AI/docs/SETUP.md

 - **Production**: After deployment, update the `API_BASE` constant in `src/api.js` to the Cloud Run service URL (e.g., `https://casebrief-backend-abc123-uc.a.run.app`).
 - For local testing with production-like setup, use ngrok or similar to expose localhost:8000 publicly and update the frontend accordingly.

 Once both servers are running, you can authenticate, upload a PDF, and see real-time updates.
-For full testing, refer to [TESTING.md](TESTING.md).
+Verify backend: curl -H "Authorization: Bearer your-token" http://localhost:8000/v1/process/document -F "file=@test.pdf".
+For full testing, refer to [TESTING.md](docs/TESTING.md).